 New families in Kindergarten will contribute \$300 towards their first term fees at the time of submitting their enrolment form.
-New families in primary school or with multiple children enrolling will contribute \$500 at the time of enrolment.
+New families in Primary School or with multiple children enrolling will contribute \$500 at the time of enrolment.

-Families experiencing hardship, please contact Simone on 4757 4402 or business@kindlehill.nsw.au
+Families experiencing hardship, please contact the Business Manager on 4757 4402 or business@kinldlehill.nsw.edu.au

-Payment Method for fees:
+Payment Method for Fees

-Fees are payable in the first week of term.
+Invoices are issued in the first week of each term.
 Families are required to complete a direct debit form prior to enrolment, payments can be made by bank debit or credit card and weekly, fortnightly, monthly or term instalment arrangements are available.